Advancing Environmental Science & Protection

 As part of our and commitment to responsible development, we’ve created an Environmental Effects Monitoring Program (EEMP) to monitor potential environmental effects of the Cape Sharp Tidal turbines on the Bay of Fundy marine environment.
 Here are some important things to know about our environmental monitoring scope, development and approach:

 - Our EEMP was developed in consultation with national and international experts in tidal site monitoring, and involved input from scientists and regulatory agencies;

 - It includes separate monitoring for marine fish, marine mammals and turbine sound;

 - Our program will complement the existing body of research that has been done on the Bay of Fundy around tidal development and the Bay of Fundy environment.
-With a turbine in the water, we can advance the important research that has already been done.

 November 4, 2016 update: EEMP contingency details for Nova Scotia Environment